nymous/pydantic-vault/README.md

 To authenticate using the [Token auth method][vault-auth-token], you need to pass a Vault token to your `Settings` class.

-Pydantic-vault reads this token from the following sources (in descending order of priority):
+Pydantic-Vault reads this token from the following sources (in descending order of priority):
   - the `vault_token` configuration field in your `Settings.Config` class, which can be a `str` or a `SecretStr`
   - the `VAULT_TOKEN` environment variable
   - the `~/.vault-token` file (so you can use the `vault` CLI to login locally, Pydantic-vault will transparently reuse its token)